jiscdev/analytics-udd/README.md

 For release schedule and version control, see [below](README.md#release-schedule-and-version-control).

-## Differences between v1.5 and v1.5.1
+## Differences between v1.5.1 and v1.6
-The development of v1.5.1 has involved a number of additions and changes.
+The development of v1.6 has involved a number of changes.
 [This overview page](differences.md) lists the changes in summary and provides a spreadsheet with the mapped listing of each entity and property change between versions.

 ## Data format
 UDD data must be UTF-8 encoded.
 TSV is the preferred data format, but JSON and XML data are also supported.
 Other formats are not supported.